qhou-scu/msmpscu/README.md

     PATH=$WORKSPACE/applications:$PATH; export PATH

 Then, the intermediate files and libraries will be output to 	$HOME/SOMEWHERE/LIB, and the excutables to be build will be output to $HOME/SOMEWHERE/applications.
+Run the enirenment variables set, run command "bidlib" to build the libraries (see bidlib.readme).
+Run command "gapp" to build an specific application(see gapp.readme).